YufeiZhan/YufeiZhan.github.io/README.md

 # About Me

-Hi, I'm Yufei Zhan (Selina) from Shenzhen, China.
-I just graduated from my high school and am currently doing my CS bachelor's degree at the University of Edinburgh (2023).
+Hi, I'm Yufei Zhan (Selina) from the University of Edinburgh.
+I'm currently at my third year of CS (BSc Hons).
+My hometown is at Shenzhen, China.

-I started to gain interst in Computer Science after I went to the High School Summer College offered by Stanford University at grade 10.
-Of course, it was my interest in Math first that led my exlploration in Computer Science.
-Even when I was quite young, I loved studying Math and solving math problems.
-(Yea, that's my cliché story 😊)
+I started to gain interst in CS after I went to the Stanford University's HSSC program at grade 10.
+I've always loved problem solving, which is inherently present in Math and CS, my favorite subjects since young.
+While busy with the courses at the moment, I'm looking for some internship opportunities for my 2022 summer.

+In my free time, I've been continuously engaging in various kinds of teaching activities.
+Before being the tutor for DMP course and the demonstrator for IADS course for this semester, I've taught IGCSE CS to high school students and IELTS for a college student as well.
+In other time, I've enjoyed watching thriller, crime, detective series.
+Breaking Bad, Money Heist and Sherlock Holmes are the onces that you definitely don't want to miss!
+I would also recommend Squid Game, which is so popular recently.

+Living in my own studio in Edinburgh now, I've grasped every chance to develop my cooking skill.
+Luckily, being a foodie and a good cook at the same time, I am able to satisfy my own appetite with food that is delicious and healthy at the same time. :)

-Personally, I love music to death.
-I learnt Guzheng at an early age and started to play the piano from the junior high school.
-Then, in my high school, I created a Chinese ensemble called Zhaohui, where Chinese instrument lovers develop passions and do projects together.
-We performed on Christmas and New Year concerts and regularly visited elderly houses to give out free performances.
-Other than traditional Chinese music, we do various types of music!
+Personally, I love music.
+I learnt Guzheng at an early age and played the piano for a while afterwards.
+I created a Chinese ensemble ZhaoHui in my high school, where Chinese instrument lovers develop passions and perform various kinds of music pieces together.
+We've performed in school events, charity events and regularly visited nursing homes too.
 [Check out our videos!](https://github.com/YufeiZhan/YufeiZhan.github.io/edit/master/README.md)

-Now in my free time, I take online courses such as Algorithms and Machine Learning on Coursera and try to hone my programming skills by joining various coding competitions.
-I also join in HYPED and learn how C++ and Git work and am working on a CS project with my friend.
-In the weekends, I teach IELTS and get paid!
-I am so exciting cuz it's my first time earning money  myself!

-I'm not super social but like making friends, so don't hesitate to reach out to me if you want to have a nerdy, musical friend!

-(Just starting to make this website so there are still a lot to be updated soon...)

 # Educational Background

 ### University of Edinburgh (2019 - 2023)
 * Edinburgh, UK
-- B.S Computer Science
+- BSc Hons Computer Science
+- Nominated to exchange to NUS
+- Course Details on LinkedIn (See Contact Me for link)

 ### Shenzhen College of International Education (2015 - 2019)
 * Shenzhen, China